 Your Gout Mentor Choices

 Your Gout Mentor can be your doctor, yourself, or GoutPal.
 But, your needs change from week to week.
 So, you can move between different mentors whenever you like.
 Because that gives you the type of help you need, whenever you need it.
 Next, let’s look at these 3 options in more detail.

 This choice of Gout Mentor is your doctor, or appropriate health professional.
 Recently, studies show that gout patients recover quicker when they have a mentor.
 So the best medical practices are employing nurses or similar Gout Mentors.
 Because help you understand gout and plan your recovery.
 Then, they support you during your treatment, helping you to keep gout recovery on track.

-My complete guide to working with your gout doctor is coming soon.
 Here is a short summary of how GoutPal can help you and your doctor:

 Print pages from GoutPal, and discuss them with your doctor.
 This is especially important where my pages encourage you to discuss things with your Gout Mentor.
 You cannot control gout if you don’t understand it properly.
 You must discuss choices, or facts, that you don’t understand.
 Keep a notepad, smartphone, or whatever suits you, for taking personal notes.
 If your doctor mentions something that you don’t understand, search for it on GoutPal.
 There’s a search box near the top-right of every page.
 Is your doctor your choice of Gout Mentor?
 If so, start searching, or click interesting links, now.

 This choice of Gout Mentor is you.
 Self-help allows you to learn at a speed that suits you, and it is completely private.
 My complete guide to helping yourself with your gout is coming soon.
 Here is a short summary of how GoutPal can help you help yourself: